Recommendations

 The miners at Never Mine go to Betty Boop's Tavern (a jazz-jumpin' place) for lunch; back in the mine, Bimbo delves into weird realms.

-The influence of Dave Fleischer in I Heard can be felt in the way modern Comedy films handle visceral dread.
+The influence of Dave Fleischer in I Heard can be felt in the way modern Horror films handle visceral dread.
 From the specific lighting choices to the pacing, this 1933 release set a high bar for atmospheric immersion.

 View Details